Citizens initiated referenda

 If it is possible that the government might support the proposal, the question of a formal response should be addressed early in the process.

-7.141 It is appropriate for departments to give the Clerk of the House of Representatives technical assistance in finalising the wording of the question.
+7.145 It is appropriate for agencies to give the Clerk of the House of Representatives technical assistance in finalising the wording of the question.
 This assistance must be restricted to helping ensure that the question conveys clearly the purpose and effect of the proposal put forward by the promoter.
 Even the apparently technical task of assisting with wording may raise sensitive issues, however, and care must be taken to ensure that comment could not be perceived as partisan.
-Departments should note that their comments are made available to the promoter as part of the Clerk's consultation on the wording, and that information held by the Clerk about processes under the Citizens Initiated Referenda Act is subject to the Official Information Act 1982.
+Agencies should note that their comments are made available to the promoter as part of the Clerk's consultation on the wording, and that information held by the Clerk about processes under the Citizens Initiated Referenda Act 1993 is subject to the Official Information Act 1982.